nanoporetech/tombo/docs/model_training.rst

 One of the main goals of the Tombo suite of tools is to make alternative model estimation more accessible.
 Key to this goal is the estimation of an alternative model from a relatively simple to prodcue biological sample.
 A significant additional goal is the estimation of a model capable of detecting an alternative base in all sequence contexts.

 In order to address these goals, the sample required for alternative model estimation must contain the four canonical bases along with a **single, known, alternative base incorporated randomly instead of one canonical base** into a sample with a known genome (referred to as the "*alternative sample*" below).
 The rate of incorporation for the alternative base should ideally be between 15% and 35%, though a larger range may be acceptable.
-Key to this method is that the exact known location of alternative base incorporation is not needed, though the base must incorporate in place of only a single canonical base (referred to as the "*swap base*" below and specified with the ``--alternate-model-base`` option to ``estimate_alt_reference``).
+Key to this method is that the exact known location of alternative base incorporation is not needed, though the base must incorporate in place of only a single canonical base (referred to as the "*swap base*" below and specified with the ``--alternate-model-base`` option to ``build_model estimate_alt_reference``).

 The creation of such a sample for the estimation of the included 5-methylcytosine (5mC) model was completed by introducing 25% (ratio to canonical dCTP) 5-methyl-dCTP into a standard PCR reaction in E. coil.
 Note that a standard PCR'ed (or otherwise produced canonical bases only) sample is also required for alternative model estimation (referred to as the "*standard sample*" below).
 For the included N6-methyladenosine (6mA) model, the sample was produced using an in vitro methylase thus exemplifying the flexibility of the alternative model estimation method to different sample preparation techniques.
-These samples were then re-squiggled and processed with the ``estimate_alt_reference`` command to produce the included 5mC and 6mA models.
+These samples were then re-squiggled and processed with the ``build_model estimate_alt_reference`` command to produce the included 5mC and 6mA models.

 ---------------------------------------
 Alternative Reference Estimation Method
 ---------------------------------------

-Event Level Extraction
+Base Level Extraction
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^

 Given the above descsribed standard and alternative samples, the alternative model estimation procedure begins with the extraction of the current signal level from a number of reads from both samples.
 These signal levels are grouped by the genomic k-mer at the location assigned by the re-squiggle algorithm.
 Importantly, in contrast to standard reference estimation, the signal is not averaged or otherwise processed at the genomic position level.
 This is because each swap base genomic position contains some proportion of canonical and alternative bases.

 Reads continue to be processed until every k-mer has at least ``--minimum-kmer-observations`` unique event observations.
-For PCR'ed samples in paricular, the ``filter_coverage`` command can help speed up this processing step if the sample coverage is highly variable.
+For PCR'ed samples in paricular, the ``filter level_coverage`` command can help speed up this processing step if the sample coverage is highly variable.
 In order to save on the memory footprint, event levels are no longer stored once 10,000 obervations have been made for a particular k-mer.

 Signal Level Density Estimation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once enough observations have been parsed for each k-mer, a kernel density estimate is computed for each k-mer within the standard and alternative samples.
 This kernel density estimate can be controled with the ``--kernel-density-bandwidth`` option.
 The density estimates can be stored by specifying the ``--save-density-basename`` option, and this is highly recommended as the event extraction can be a long process.
 Future estimation efforts can then load these density estimates using the ``--alternate-density-filename`` and ``--control-density-filename`` options.
-Additionally, the ``debug_est_alt.R`` script (found in the ``scripts/`` directory of the repository) can produce some useful visualizations from these files.
+Additionally, the ``scripts/debug_est_alt.R`` script can produce some useful visualizations from these files.

 Alternative Base Density Isolation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^